 Desired Qualifications: (1) research proposal that demonstrates relevance, interdisciplinary merit, and/or potential impact of the proposed research activities to the overarching “big picture” research questions in the field and to the mission of SESE, (2) a record of prior achievement and experience demonstrating the potential to accomplish proposed research objectives, (3) evidence of strong verbal and written communication skills.

 Application materials should be submitted as a single PDF file.
-The application, and any related questions, should be submitted by email to email@example.com, addressed to the Exploration Fellowship Committee.
+The application, and any related questions, should be submitted by email to firstname.lastname@example.org, addressed to the Exploration Fellowship Committee.
 Applications will only be given full consideration when all materials described above are received.
-Initial review of complete applications will begin on December 1, 2018; if not filled, application review will continue weekly until the search is closed.
-Reference Job ID 12578.
-A background check is required for employment.

 More information about the department can be found here: https://sese.asu.edu/

 Background check is required for employment.
 Arizona State University is a VEVRAA Federal Contractor and an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will be considered without regard to race, color, sex, religion, national origin, disability, protected veteran status, or any other basis protected by law.